Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 • You and your partner intend to live together in a way similar to marriage or civil partnership in practice but not in law.

-If your application for the De Facto Visa is successful, you will be able to come to Ireland and remain there for more than three months.
+If your application for the Unmarried Partner Visa is successful, you will be able to come to Ireland and remain there for more than three months.
 Nevertheless, your permission to live in Ireland will be conditional and will expire if your relationship ends.

-Who can apply for the De Facto Partner Visa?
+Who can apply for Ireland Unmarried Partner Visa?

-If you are a citizen of a country that belongs to the EEA or a citizen of Switzerland, you can come to Ireland to join your de facto partner without having to apply for a visa first.
+If you are a UK citizen, you can come to Ireland to join your de facto partner without having to apply for a visa first.
 Additionally, there are certain non-visa required countries, for example, Canada and the US.

 immigration service delivery department

-How to apply for the De Facto Partner Visa?
+How to apply for Unmarried Partner Visa Ireland?

 Before you can join your partner in Ireland, you first have to apply for Irish Immigration Preclearance.
 After your preclearance has been granted you can submit your visa application online.
 Once you submit the form, you will see an application summary sheet with information regarding the immigration service registration office you have to send your application to.